gurnec/btcrecover/docs/INSTALL.md

 Open a command prompt window, and type this to install Google Protocol Buffers:

-    C:\Python27\Scripts\pip install pyprotobuf
+    C:\Python27\Scripts\pip install protobuf

 ##### Linux #####

 Open a terminal window, and type this to install Google Protocol Buffers:

-    sudo pip install pyprotobuf
+    sudo pip install protobuf

 ----------

 ### Windows GPU acceleration for Bitcoin Core, Armory, or Litecoin-Qt ###

-To enable the experimental GPU acceleration feature in Windows, download and install the **32-bit** version of [Python 2.7](#python-27) (and optionally [pywin32](#windows)) as detailed above (and *only* this version, no other version of Python can be installed except for the 32-bit version of Python 2.7).

-For Armory, you must install a 0.92.x version of Armory; 0.93.x versions are not supported (however wallets created or used by a any version of Armory are compatible with *btcrecover*).

-You will also need to download and run the installers for:

- * The latest binary version of PyOpenCL for Python 2 & Python(x,y) available here: <https://code.google.com/p/pythonxy/wiki/AdditionalPlugins>.
-(The download link on that page is a button to the right of “pyopencl” which has an arrow pointing downwards.)

- * The latest binary version of NumPy for Python 2.7.
-Currently this is `numpy-1.9.2-win32-superpack-python2.7.exe`, available in the `1.9.2` folder here: <http://sourceforge.net/projects/numpy/files/NumPy/>
+ 1. Download the latest version of PyOpenCL for Python 2.7, either the 32-bit version or the 64-bit version to match the version of Python you installed, from here: <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl>

+    As of this writing, the 32-bit and 64-bit versions are named respectively:

+        pyopencl-2015.1-cp27-none-win32.whl
+        pyopencl-2015.1-cp27-none-win_amd64.whl

+ 2. Open a command prompt window, and type this to install PyOpenCL and its dependencies:

+        cd %USERPROFILE%\Downloads
+        C:\Python27\Scripts\pip install pyopencl-2015.1+numpy16-cp27-none-win_amd64.whl

+    Note that you may need to change either the directory (on the first line) or the filename (on the second) depending on the filename you downloaded and its location.

- * [PyCrypto](#pycrypto) is also recommended for Bitcoin Core or Litecoin-Qt wallets for a 2x speed improvement.
+[PyCrypto](#pycrypto) is also recommended for Bitcoin Core or Litecoin-Qt wallets for a 2x speed improvement.

-If you encounter the error `ImportError: DLL load failed` when running *btcrecover*, you will also need to copy the file named `boost_python-vc90-mt-1_54.dll` from the `C:\Python27\DLLs\` directory into the `C:\Python27\Lib\site-packages\pyopencl\` directory (this is apparently a bug in the PyOpenCL installer).